mahisha26r/Emotion-Cause-Analysis-in-Conversations/README.md

 Vatsal Lakhmani

-Contribution of Each Team Member in the Project (Will be Updated as the Project Progresses):
+Contribution of Each Team Member in the Project ):

 Shaina Mehta - Done the problem formulation, performed Emotion Recognition From The Cause Utterances and Candidate Cause Identification and helped write the report.
 Mahisha Ramesh - Done the problem formulation, performed the Emotion Recognition in Conversation Task and helped in report writing and poster making.

 Vatsal Lakhmani - Done the problem formulation, performed the Emotion Recognition in Conversation Task and helped in report writing and poster making.